Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 \section{Theory and Paradigmatic Examples}

-Here we discuss the physical models for different types of TTV interactions, and point the reader to real systems that exhibit each kind of interaction.
+This section reviews the physical models for different types of TTV interactions and points the reader to real systems that exhibit each kind of interaction.

-Close to resonances, a combination of changes in semi-major axis and eccentricity lead to TTV cycles whose period depends on the separation from the resonance \citep{Steffen2006,2012ApJ...761..122L}; the latter refer to this as the `super-period.'
-The main TTV variation comes from only one resonance, the one the system is closest to, which allows its critical angles to move slowly and thus its effect to build up.
+Close to resonances, a combination of changes in semi-major axis and eccentricity leads to TTV cycles whose period depends on the separation from the resonance \citep{Steffen2006,Lithwick2012}; the latter refer to this as the \hbindex{`super-period.'} The dominant TTV variation comes from only one resonance, the one the system is closest to, which allows its critical angles to move slowly and thus its effect to build up.
 If the period ratio $P_2/P_1$ is within a few percent of the ratio $j/k$, with $j$ and $k$ being integers, then the expected TTV period is

-The order of the resonance is $|j-k|$, and the strength of the resonance depends on the planetary eccentricities to a power of the order minus 1.
+The order of the resonance is $|j-k|$, and the strength of the resonant TTV depends on the planetary eccentricities to a power of the order minus 1 \citep{Lithwick2012,Agol2016,Deck2016}.
 Therefore, first order resonances affect planets with no initial eccentricity, but higher order resonances have a large effect only in the presence of some eccentricity.